582-41W-VA/lia-Eventify/proposal-file.md

 - **HTML/CSS**: Custom styles will be used for the responsive and attractive design, avoiding front-end frameworks like Bootstrap or Bulma.

 ---

+## Project Milestones

+### Week 1:

+- Set up GitHub repository and branch protection rules.
+- Create and submit the Request for Proposal (RFP).
+- Create and submit the Proposal document including the application features and architecture, define the milestones and project timeline.